 “Adults are always asking little kids what they want to be when they grow up because they’re looking for ideas.” – Paula Poundstone

-16 months ago I left a great company, a company I loved, with the hope of doing something more with my career.
-I just turned 40.
+I had just turned 40.
 I was tired from being on the road so much.
-I wanted more time with my wife and kids.
+I wanted more time with my family.
 It was time for a change, but I didn’t know what was next.

 So I read.
 A lot.
 Trying to find meaning.
 Looking for an authentic next step.
 Wanting to make the most of what is to be “the most successful decade of your career.”

-And while I’m far from figuring it all out … (I mean, really, who am I to provide advice on finding your passion, purpose and path?)
-I did discover a few gems that have helped me tremendously and might help you, too.
+And while I’m far from figuring it all out.
+I did discover a few gems that have helped me tremendously and will hopefully help you, too.

 Stop doing shit you hate.

 You may remember being passionate about practically everything work-related when you were young.
 I know I do.
 But, as time goes on, it becomes harder to feel that corporate passion.
 Especially when nothing feels new.
 After all, you’re not saving lives.
 You’re not even saving pets’ lives.

 Then Gary Vaynerchuk inspired me to replace the word “passion” with “strength.”
 This change in perspective changes everything.
 After that, I wasn’t stuck trying to find passion anymore and created a new plan where I let my strengths guide my decisions.

 His message is simple and powerful: Stop doing shit you hate.
 Nail down your strengths so you can discover your passion.

 Ryan Holiday takes the idea of passion one step further in his fantastic book called “The Ego Is the Enemy.”
 In it, he goes so far as to say you shouldn’t be passionate.
 Why?
 Because passion is too deeply rooted in emotion and clouds sound decision-making.
 Instead, leave passion for amateurs and focus on your purpose.